-From A-List publications to speciality publications, Global Press partners with a variety of organizations to inform their unique audiences about our stories.
+From A-List publications to specialty publications, Global Press partners with a variety of organizations to inform their unique audiences about our stories.
 This strategy increases brand awareness while providing important access to information for target audiences.

 Ghulam Nabi waits for tourists on Dal Lake in Srinagar, Indian-administered Kashmir.
 Photo by Raihana Maqbool, Global Press Indian-administered Kashmir

-Raj Ahmed, Global Press Journal Reader, Indian-administered Kashmir
+Raj Ahmed, Global Press Journal reader, Indian-administered Kashmir

 Global Press Journal Senior Reporter Merveille Kavira Lungehe at her home in Kirumba, Democratic Republic of Congo.